davidmoten/rxjava2-http/README.md

 * put a `timeout` operator on the Flowable on the client side and `retry`

+### Orphan streams on the server

+It's also a good idea to:

+*  put a `timeout` operator on the server Flowable in case a client leaves (or is killed) without cancelling

+This goes for any server Flowable, even one that is normally of very short duration.
+This is because the subscription is retained in a global map until cancellation and will retain some memory.

 ## Design
 WebSockets is a natural for this but can be blocked by corporate firewalls so this library starts with support for HTTP 1.0.